 Activity No. 3: "The development of masts or towers of any material or type used for telecommunication broadcasting or radio transmission purposes where the mast or towerbut excluding attachments to existing buildings and masts on rooftops".

-(a) is to be placed on a site not previously used for this purpose; and i.
+- (a) is to be placed on a site not previously used for this purpose; and - (b) will exceed 15 metres in heighti.
 Western Cape: